Arc-consistency with linear programming reduced costs (applied to stable set in chordal graphs): Preliminaries on Arc-Consistency

-A \defined{constraint satisfaction problem} (CSP) is made of a set of variables, each with a given \defined{domain} \ie a finite set of possible values, and a set of constraints specifying the allowed combinations of values for subset of variables.
-In the following, the variables, \emph{e.g.} $X_i$, are written with upper case letters for the constraint programming models as opposed to the variables of linear programming models that are in lower case. $D(X_i) \subseteq \Z$ denotes the domain of $X_i$.
+A \defined{constraint satisfaction problem} (CSP) is made of a set of variables, each with a given \defined{domain} \ie a finite set of possible values, and a set of constraints specifying the allowed combinations of values for subsets of variables.
+In the following, the variables, \emph{e.g.} $\{X_i\}_{i=1}^n$, are written with upper case letters for the constraint programming models as opposed to the variables of linear programming models that are in lower case. $D(X_i) \subset \Z$ denotes the domain of $X_i$.
+The minimum and maximum values in $D(X_i)$ are respectively denoted $\underline{X_i}$ and $\overline{X_i}$.
 A \defined{constraint} $C$ over a set of variables $\langle X_1, \ldots, X_n \rangle$ is defined by the allowed combinations of values (tuples) of its variables.
 Such tuples of values are also referred to as solutions of the constraint $C$.
-Given a constraint $C$ with a scope $\langle X_1, \ldots, X_n \rangle$, a \defined{support for $C$} is a tuple of values $\langle a_1,\ldots, a_n \rangle$ that is a feasible solution of $C$ and such that $a_i \in D(X_i)$ for all variable $X_i$ in the scope of $C$.
-Consider a variable $X_i$ in the scope of $C$, the domain $D(X_i)$ is said \defined{arc-consistent} for $C$ if and only if all the values of $D(X_i)$ belong to a support for $C$.
-A constraint $C$ is said arc-consistent if and only if all its variable's domains are arc-consistent.
-For a constraint $C(X_1,\dots,X_n)$ with an ideal LP formulation, arc-consistency can be achieved by solving a single linear program \cite{german2017arc}.
+Given a constraint $C$ with a scope $\langle X_1, \ldots, X_n \rangle$, a \defined{support} for $C$ is a tuple of values $\langle a_1,\ldots, a_n \rangle$ that is a feasible solution of $C$ and such that $a_i \in D(X_i)$ for all variables $X_i$ in the scope of $C$.
+Consider a variable $X_i$ in the scope of $C$, the domain $D(X_i)$ is \defined{arc-consistent} for $C$ if and only if all the values of $D(X_i)$ belong to a support for $C$.
+A constraint $C$ is arc-consistent if and only if all its variable's domains are arc-consistent.